The Magical Dot Product

 Therefore, all inner product spaces are normed spaces, and all normed spaces are metric spaces.
 By some further investigation, every metric space forms a topological space too.
 If we took a different generalisation from the usual narrative, we would have explored the notion that all normed spaces are topological vector spaces, which in turn are topological spaces.

 Each generalisation has their uses in modern mathematics, but for now, let’s focus on inner product spaces.
 We will first explore the theory of inner product spaces before exploring their ubiquitous applications across mathematics.
+In particular, let’s broaden the notion of perpendicularity into orthogonality.

 —Joel Kindiak, 12 Mar 25, 1407H